 Charlotte is home to many nuisance wildlife species.
-We can find these creatures in both urban and rural parts of the Queen City and surrounding areas.
+We can find these creatures in both urban and rural parts of Queen City and surrounding areas.
 With colder weather quickly approaching, we want to address the top 5 problem wildlife that we deal with at City Wide Exterminating on a daily basis.
-While not all encompassing, these problems are some of the most common wildlife removal and exclusion calls we get.
+While not all-encompassing, these problems are some of the most common wildlife removal and exclusion calls we get.

-1. House Mouse: Mice are small rodents that can invade a home though openings as small as 3/8 of an inch (or for the visual people: the size of a dime!).
+1. House Mouse: Mice are small rodents that can invade a home through openings as small as 3/8 of an inch (or for the visual people: the size of a dime!).
 It is reported that they invade nearly 21 million homes in the United States each winter with their biggest visiting months being October through February.
 Mice typically wander inside while seeking shelter, food, and water during these cold winter months.

 Why is it so important to make sure my home is rodent-proof?
 These mice can carry diseases like Hantavirus and Salmonella and have the potential to carry 200 human pathogens.
 They produce anywhere from 40 to 100 droppings per day and continually drop small amounts of urine as they travel through homes.
 A single mouse can also turn into many mice in just a few weeks as a female is able to have up to 12 babies every 3 weeks!

 2. Snakes: While all snakes are not harmful, many people do not want to deal with them in their homes.
 Oftentimes, snakes are tempted to enter homes either looking for cool, damp, dark places or lured by the smell of smaller pests such as mice.
 Snakes can enter a home through very small openings or even just a gap under an entry door.